jeesung-ahn/jeesung-ahn.github.io/index.md

 -- ALL WORK IN PROGRESS TO BE UPDATED -- DEC 13th 2022

-I am a Ph.D. candidate in the [Department of Psychology](https://psychology.sas.upenn.edu)at the University of Pennsylvania.
+I am a Ph.D. candidate in the [Department of Psychology](https://psychology.sas.upenn.edu) at the University of Pennsylvania.
 I am working with [Emily Falk](https://www.asc.upenn.edu/people/faculty/emily-falk-phd) at the [Communication Neuroscience Lab](https://www.asc.upenn.edu/research/centers/communication-neuroscience-lab), graduating May 2024 (expected).

 My current research mainly revolves around two topics:
-- using the brain-as-predictor approach to evaluate the effectiveness of persuasive health message interventions in promoting health behaviors (e.g., physical activity)
+- using the brain as a predictor to evaluate the effectiveness of persuasive health message interventions in promoting health behaviors (e.g., physical activity)
 - understanding how brain networks and social networks explain individual differences in health-risk lifestyles (e.g., physical inactivity, drinking) and mental well-being (e.g., loneliness).

 Over the course of 7+ years leading psychology and neuroimaging research projects, I have primarily worked with human behavioral and brain data in the experimental psychology and social neuroscience domains.
 My research methods are multi-disciplinary and include the followings:
 - experiment and survey design (including A/B tests, usability tests)
-- data collection (survey, behavior, neuroimaging, qualitative in-depth interview)
+- data collection (survey, behavior, neuroimaging, screening, qualitative in-depth interview)
-- descriptive/parametric/non-parametric/multivariate statistics
+- descriptive / parametric / non-parametric / multivariate statistics
 - regressions (e.g., general linear modeling)
 - multilevel modeling
 - time-series analysis
 - signal processing (e.g., denoising, despiking, temporal filtering of fMRI signals)
 - computational network analysis
-- machine-learning classification (supervised/unsupervised learning)
+- machine-learning classification (supervised / unsupervised learning)
 - meta-analysis of multi-dimensional datasets
 - qualitative content analysis (including text analysis)

+---
+<h2 class="h1" style="color: rgb(0,0,0)" id="Activities">Research </h2>

 I am a curious and collaborative scholar eager to solve real-world problems using scientific approaches.
 I am deeply passionate about translating scientific insight into actionable outcomes in complex decision-making scenarios.
 To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about:
-- consulting for a healthcare company and their novel cancer therapy. providing data-driven recommendations and benchmarks for partnership opportunities, market sizing and pricing with [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/)
+- providing consulting for a healthcare company and their novel cancer therapy. providing data-driven recommendations and benchmarks for partnership opportunities, market sizing and pricing with [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/)
-- wrangling/analyzing/visualizing data and program outcomes for an [educational diversity and equity initiative](https://web.sas.upenn.edu/dive/)
+- volunteering for an [educational diversity and equity initiative](https://web.sas.upenn.edu/dive/) to mentor underrepresented minority students in their career paths in science. wrangling/analyzing/visualizing program outcomes using R (ggplot2, R Markdown, slide decks).
 - wrangling/analyzing/visualizing air quality and relevant health outcomes with [Penn Data Science Group](https://penndsg.com/) to inform climate activists.

 ---